Kaya66/DragonData-host-software/README.md

-# Content management and delivery.
+# A simple MVC software package.
 This is the software stack I am developing for my personal server.
 It is based on the server view model architecture and will contain the following:
 MySQL backend for data storage.